ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/bpm/address-updated-process.md

 Address Update Process
 -------

-- When a Employee Address is updated in portal, tasks are created for
+When employee address is updated in portal, tasks are created for

-* Payroll and Benefits Department for updating ADP, BIS, SMS etc.
+* Payroll and Benefits Department to update ADP, BIS, SMS, and such.
-* HR and Immigration Department to handle all Immigration related changes.
+* HR and Immigration Department to handle Immigration related changes.

 What should be done?
 ------